koush/scrypted/README.md

 ## Run and Debug in VSCode

+1. Install any prerequisites listed above.
-1. Open scrypted/server in VS Code
+2. Open the scrypted/server folder in VSCode: `code scrypted/server`
-2. Launch
+3. Launch

 ## Plugin Development Documentation